Kitware/fletch/README.rst

 Windows users, there is a known issue in Qt that will cause a build error if you name a build folder 'release' or 'debug'.
 Also, when building Qt5 on Windows, if the path to the QT base directory is 63 or more characters, a build error will occur.

 Linux users who build FFmpeg and OpenCV together might experience an issue linking to libavcodec.
-To allow OpenCV to link to FFmpeg, export LD_LIBRARY_PATH to include fletch's install/lib directory, e.g. export LD_LIBRARY_PATH=/home/user1/fletch/bld/install/lib/:$LD_LIBRARY_PATH
+To allow OpenCV to link to FFmpeg, export LD_LIBRARY_PATH to include Fletch's install/lib directory, e.g. export LD_LIBRARY_PATH=/home/user1/fletch/bld/install/lib/:$LD_LIBRARY_PATH

 The recommended CMake configuration is to enable all packages and, if desired, python.